Crochet Vintage Fan Ripple Scarf

 - When creating your base chain, keep the counts in multiples of 9.
 Once you get to your desired width for a chain, add 1 to the chain so you can single crochet 2nd chain from the hook and keep your project in balance.

-- Use a yarn and hook that compliment each other.
-You can refer to yarn band label to see the suggested hook size to go with the yarn.
+- Use yarn and hook that compliment each other.
+You can refer to the yarn band label to see the suggested hook size to go with the yarn.

 Chain in sets of 9 until you get to the desired width.
 At the end of the chain add 1 more chain.

-- SC 2nd chain from hook and then SC in next 3 chains. * 3 SC into next chain.
-SC into next 8 chains and repeat * across.
+- SC 2nd chain from hook and then SC in the next 3 chains. * 3 SC into the next chain.
+SC into the next 8 chains and repeat * across.
 Final 4 chains will be 1 SC into each.
 Turn.

 - Repeat Row 2.

 - Slip Stitch 2 stitches, then CH 6.
 Triple Treble (TTR) into the next 2 stitches. * 3 TTR into next and then 1 TTR into next 3 stitches.
 Skip 4 stitches, 1 TTR into next 3 stitches, Repeat * across.
 Final stitches will be 1 TTR in 3 stitches.
 (You will notice the TTR does not extend all the way to the end of the row.
 This is what we want.)

 - If changing colour, this is where you would do it before doing the next repeat rows.

 - Continue to repeat steps 6 – 7.